-The MTB AHB-Lite interface provides access to two memory regions, one for the Special Function Registers and the other for the SRAM.
+The MTB AHB-Lite interface provides access to two memory regions, one for the Special Function Registers (SFR) and the other for the SRAM.
 The memory regions are selected by the HSELSFR and HSELRAM inputs respectively.
 Only one of these select inputs can be HIGH at a time.
 If they are both HIGH at the same time the behavior is UNPREDICTABLE.

 SFR accesses must be word accesses.
-SRAM accesses can be either byte, halfword or word accesses.
+SRAM accesses can be either byte or word accesses.

-See the AMBA 3 AHB-Lite Protocol Specification for more information.
+See the ARM[®] AMBA[®] 5 AHB Protocol Specification, AHB5, AHB-Lite for more information.